akshitj11/stacks-blockchain-journal-BlockJourn-/README.md

-i have created this website called 'BlockJour', it is basically ka journal site for crypto enthusiasts to note their key insight abotut their portfolio and future investements.
+i have created this website called 'BlockJourn', it is basically ka journal site for crypto enthusiasts to note their key insight abotut their portfolio and future investements.

 **tech stack used:**